How to Secure a Self-Employed Loan for Your Business

-However, self-employed business loans aren’t necessarily easy to come by.
-Especially because traditional lenders, such as banks, are still grappling with how to best finance self employed individuals.
+However, self-employed business loans aren’t necessarily easy to qualify for, especially because traditional lenders, such as banks, are still grappling with how to best finance self employed borrowers.

-Before you fill out an application for a self-employed business loan amount, you should take the following three steps:
+Before you start the application process for a self-employed business loan amount, you should take the following steps:

 1. Request and Review a Copy of Your Credit Report

-As a sole proprietor, your personal credit score may be the biggest factor in determining whether you’re approved or not.
-Also, many lenders have minimum credit score requirements for their loans.
+As a sole proprietor, your personal credit score may be the biggest factor in determining whether you’re approved for a loan or not.
+Also, many business loan lenders have minimum credit score requirements for their loans.

-For both these reasons, it’s smart to get a copy of your credit report from all three credit bureaus before applying for a loan.
+For both these reasons, it’s smart to get a copy of your credit report from all three credit bureaus before applying for a loan or line of credit.
 That way, you know which loans you have a reasonable chance of qualifying for.
 Additionally, you can review your report for errors that you can fix to improve your score.

 2. Decide On How You’ll Use the Loan

-Without knowing how you plan to use your loan, you can’t narrow your financing options down at all.
-That’s why you should take time to determine how you’ll use a small business loan.
+Without knowing how you plan to use your self-employed loan, you can’t narrow your financing options down at all.
+That’s why you should take time to determine how you’ll spend a small business loan.